mikecornflake/uBee512Launcher/README.md

 + Minor testing under Ubuntu/GTK2.
 Same lack of full feature for TListView as Cocoa, so workaround there also worked here
 + Most dev work & testing done on Windows 11

-## Current Validation Rules (under development)
+## Implemented Validation Rules
-+ Results of Validation checks currently visible in Definitions Explorer & Main Form (still to add "Issues" dialog)
++ Results of Validation checks visible several locations around the UI (still to add "Issues" dialog)
++ **ubee512** Installation checks
+  + Does charrom.bin & rom1.bin exist?
+(Error flag if not)
+  + Does "ubee512rc" exist?
+(Error flag if not)
+  + Does "disks.alias" and "roms.alias" exist?
+(Warning flag if not)
++ Microbee Model checks
+  + For each Disk Model:
+    + Does a boot disk exist? (model.dsk, or boot.dsk) (Warning flag if not)
+    + Does a boot disk alias exist?
+(Warning flag if alias exists, but not defined)
+    + Is Boot Disk readonly?
+(Error flag is so)
++ "disk.alias" checks:
+  + Does the alias have a lookup filename? (warning flag if not)
+  + Does the lookup filename exist? (error flag if not)
 + uBee512rc Definition checks:
   + For disks assigned to A, B or C:
     + If absolute filename, does disk exist?
 (Error flag if not)